mohasarc/WorkGround/README.md

 Here wg makes all this happen with only one command : `wg switch MATH102 CODETIME`

+# installation (For Windows)
+To install wg on your computer you can either download the excutables wg.exe and wgbgService.exe or fork the project and compile it yourself using visual studio to get the same two executables.
+Note that after compiling the project rename `WGs.exe` to `wg.exe`

+After downloading the executables you can either copy both of them into any folder and then run command prompt from that folder to be able to executethe commands normally.
+Or, recommended, copy `wgbgService.exe` to `C:\Users\moha9\` and `wg.exe` to `C:\Program Files\wg` where you will make a new folder called `wg`.
+Finally, you need to set up the environment variables.
+Find `Edit the system environment variables` from search or `computer -> settings -> advanced settings` .
+Click on `Environment Variables...` then from the bottom panel find `Path` select it and click `Edit...` -> `New` then add `C:\Program Files\wg\` there then save and exit.
+Notice the `\` at the end of the path.

 # Usage
 - `wg add wgName,taskName,taskPath`           \\\\ adds a task (Program) to a WorkGround
 - `wg add wgName,taskName,fileName,filePath`  \\\\ adds a file to be opened with the specified task (program)